Celticisation: Alps and Italy

 In the Alpine region as a whole, there is evidence that the non-Celtic elements had, by the time of Augustus, been assimilated by the influx of Celtic tribes and had adopted Celtic speech.
 According to Livy, the "sound" of the Raeti's original tongue (sonum linguae) had become corrupted as a result of inhabiting the Alps.
 This may indicate that at least some of the tribes lost their ancestral Raetic tongue to Celtic.
 Celticisation also finds support in the Roman practice of twinning the Raeti with their neighbours to the North, the Vindelici, who are regarded by most historians to have been Celtic-speakers.

 By the 4th century BCE the Veneti had been so Celticized that Polybius wrote that the Veneti of the 2nd century BCE were identical to the Celts except for language.
 The Greek historian Strabo (64 BCE–24 CE), on the other hand, conjectured that the Adriatic Veneti were descendant from Celts who in turn were related to later Celtic tribe of the same name who lived on the Belgian coast and fought against Julius Caesar.

+At the beginning of the 13th century BC, a large body of Proto-Celts crossed the Alpine passes and settled in the western Po Valley, founding the Canegrate culture.
+These proto-Celts maintained their homogeneity for only a century, after which they assimilated the native Ligurian populations and from this union a new phase called the Golasecca culture emerged, which is nowadays identified with the Lepontii and other Celto-Ligurian tribes.
+Strabo wrote that in his time all the inhabitants of the Po Valley had been Celticized, with the exception of the Ligurians, and they are very similar to the Celts in their way of life.
+Later historians wrote that because of the strong Celtic influences on their language and culture, the Ligures became known in antiquity as Celto-Ligurians.